microsoft/msrflute/README.md

 - a variety of standard optimizers and aggregation methods
 - most model types including CNNs, RNNs, and Huggingface Transformers.
 - extensibility, enabling new models, dataloaders, optimizers, and aggregators.
+- local or cloud-based job staging using AzureML

 ## Quick Start